C-Rodg/Front-end-Engineering/README.md

   - Examples: strings, anagrams...
   - `{ a: 2, c: 1: t: 2}`

+- **Reverse Hash Tables:**

+  - build a reverse map so (k, v) is now (v, k) and then find missing key to find start.
+After start is found, can track through until end of mappings.
+  - Examples: destinations, mappings
+  - `{NYC: Chicago, Boston: NYC } -> {Chicago: NYC, NYC: Boston} - Boston key is missing so that is start`

 - **Multiple Pointers:**

   - uses two pointers (usually a read and a write pointer) and moves them in direction toward solution